The lonely sprint

 Wrapping generic PDCA in project context

-There is a tension between two truths. bkit's /pdca plan / design / do / analyze / iterate / qa / report works for any project — that is its strength.
+There's a tension between two truths. bkit's /pdca plan / design / do / analyze / iterate / qa / report works for any project — that's its strength.
 But "any project" means it knows nothing about my project.
-It does not know that Sprint 17 is the payment epic, that Sprint 24 is the SEO push, or that the matrix files under docs/qa/matrices/ must update before the report can pass.
+It doesn't know that Sprint 17 is the payment epic, that Sprint 24 is the SEO push, or that the matrix files under docs/qa/matrices/ must update before the report can pass.

-The fix is a thin wrapper. sprint-orchestrator is a project-local skill (.claude/skills/sprint-orchestrator.md) that intercepts /sprint-start NN, auto-injects the project context, and then runs /pdca underneath:
+The fix is a thin wrapper. sprint-orchestrator is a project-local skill (.claude/skills/sprint-orchestrator.md) that catches /sprint-start NN, auto-loads the project context, then runs /pdca underneath:

 user project layer bkit (vendor plugin)